Title 56. Public Service Companies

 4. Relying on purchases from the short term or spot markets;

-5. Making investments in demand-side resources, including energy efficiency and demand-side management services;
+5. Making investments in demand-side resources, including energy efficiency and demand-side management services, and energy storage resources;

 6. Taking such other actions, as the Commission may approve, to diversify its generation supply portfolio and ensure that the electric utility is able to implement an approved plan;